easybuilders/easybuild-docs/docs/typical-workflow-example.md

  * $CFGS1/w/WRF/WRF-4.4.1-foss-2022b-dmpar.eb
  [ . . . ]

-Note: 16 matching archived easyconfig(s) found, use --consider-archived-easyconfigs to see them
+Note: 16 matching archived simpleconfig(s) found, use --consider-archived-simpleconfigs to see them
 ```

-Various easyconfig files are found: for different versions of WRF (e.g., v4.4 and v4.4.1),
+Various simpleconfig files are found: for different versions of WRF (e.g., v4.4 and v4.4.1),
 for different (versions of) compiler toolchains (e.g., foss 2022a, foss 2022b), etc.

 For the remainder of this example, we will use the available
-`WRF-4.4.1-foss-2022b-dmpar.eb` easyconfig file to specify to EasyBuild
+`WRF-4.4.1-foss-2022b-dmpar.eb` simpleconfig file to specify to SimpleBuild
 to build and install WRF v4.4.1 using version 2022b of the `foss`
 toolchain, which is one of the [Common toolchains][common_toolchains].
 The `foss`
 toolchain stands for `GCC, OpenMPI, OpenBLAS/LAPACK, ScaLAPACK, and FFTW`.